LiTHehack/php-rest-api/README.md

 Fill in your details in `database/config.php`.

 ##Usage
-Use as data source for any HTTP-request capable client (JQuery, Angular, AndroidSDK, Curl, Postman).
+Use as data source for any HTTP-request capable client (JQuery, Angular, AndroidSDK, Curl, Postman, HTML form, plain javascript xmlhttp request).